 Thank you to all participants of this year’s Concerto Competition.
-Be sure to come to our Spring Concert at Sacred Heart Cathedral on Friday, May 1st to see these talented young artists!
+Be sure to come to our Spring Concert at Sacred Heart Cathedral on Friday, May 6th to see Salina Fang’s performance!

 Salina Fang is a Knoxville native with over 17 years of experience on the violin.
 Born into a musical family, her parents taught her the violin at an early age, and throughout her youth she enjoyed performing in orchestras, chamber music ensembles, as well as competing in local competitions.
 In 2014, she won the Knoxville Music Teachers Association Concerto Competition.
 Later, she earned the concertmaster position in the Knoxville Symphony Youth Orchestra and held the position for three years, working under the University of Tennessee’s Orchestra Director, James Fellenbaum.
 Currently, she pursues a violin performance degree at the University of Tennessee, Knoxville and studies under Professor Miroslav Hristov.
 In the UTSO, Salina serves as the symphony’s assistant concertmaster as well as principal second.
 Recently, she was one of four finalists in UTSO’s 2022 Concerto Competition.
 Salina Fang also enjoys performing and teaching in the Knoxville community.
 She works as a rehearsal assistant for the Knoxville Symphony Youth Orchestra and teaches violin lessons at the Knoxville Academy of Music.
 Between musical endeavors, Salina loves to spend time with her family and friends, cooking, and exploring the city of Knoxville.